RozbehSharahi/graphql3/README.md

 After that you should already be able to access your graphql endpoint.

 The method `registerSiteSchema` expects a schema of `webonyx/graphql-php` package, so you are free to do whatever you wish from here on.

-However, the main focus of `graphql3` is providing builders which will facilitate the introduction of GraphQL on TYPO3 sites.
+However, the main focus of `graphql3` is providing builders/types/registries, which will facilitate the introduction of GraphQL on TYPO3 sites.

 For instance the following code is completely equivalent, but uses one of the in-house builders.